astral-sh/packse/README.md

 Note when developing, it is often useful to use the `--no-hash` flag to avoid having to determine the latest hash for the scenario.

+By default, the `serve` index will fallback to PyPI for missing packages.
+To test in isolation, use the `--offline` flag.

 ### Running a package index

 A local package index can be controlled with the `index` command.
 For example, to start a local package index: